-“People who have grown up in a hierarchical business model may have some fear of the contact sport element of it,” says Kathryn Yates, director of communications consulting at Towers Watson & Co.
+“People who have grown up in a hierarchical business model may have some fear of the contact sport element of it,” said Kathryn Yates, director of communications consulting at Willis Towers Watson.
 “Successful leaders realize that that feedback is going on anyway, and you’re better off being part of the conversation.”

-Here are some guidelines to your new social media future:
+Here are some guidelines to your social media future:

 Social media have made it glaringly apparent to employees when they are being lied to or when information is being withheld.
 For leaders to be trusted, they have to actually mean what they say.

 Workers watch their managers closely to see how committed they are to an open conversation.
 That means that managers need to be active on social media and set the tone.
-“You have to demonstrably give permission,” says James Gardner, chief strategy officer at Spigit, a social media vendor.
+“You have to demonstrably give permission,” says James Gardner, chief strategy officer at Planview Spigit, an innovation management software firm.
 “You have to have senior leaders who communicate that it’s OK to use social media and that if you do, you won’t get fired.”